Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Introduction

 On the other hand, one of the main goals of condensed matter physics is to deal with different phases of matter.
 Traditionally, phase transitions were characterized by order parameters within Landau’s free-energy theory framework and symmetry breaking.
 In the past few decades, the identification of new phases of matter that did not break any symmetry, nor could be characterized by the usual order parameters, has led to the appearance of topology in condensed matter systems.
-While 2D electronic systems, which displayed a quantized Hall conductance~\cite{PhysRevLett.49.405}, are probably 1st known example of such a condensed matter system where topology plays a crucial role, in recent days, a new class of electronic materials such as topological insulators~\cite{ti1,ti2,ti3,ti4,ti5,ti6}, topological crystalline insulators~\cite{tc1,tc2,tc3}, and topological semimetals~\cite{sm1,sm2,sm3,sm4} have emerged as a material having nontrivial Bulk band topology that can be exploited for application in low-power consumption electronic and spintronic devices due to the robustness of their edge states to defects, which are topologically protected.
+While 2D electronic systems, which displayed a quantized Hall conductance~\cite{PhysRevLett.49.405}, are probably 1st known example of such a condensed matter system where topology plays a crucial role, in recent days, a new class of electronic materials such as topological insulators~\cite{ti1,ti3}, topological crystalline insulators~\cite{tc1,tc2}, and topological semimetals~\cite{sm1,sm3} have emerged as a material having nontrivial Bulk band topology that can be exploited for application in low-power consumption electronic and spintronic devices due to the robustness of their edge states to defects, which are topologically protected.
 In this context, to understand how these materials behave in realistic situations, it is important to first understand simple toy models that show such a topological phase transition.
 One such example of a toy model is the one-dimensional (1D) Su-Schrieffer-Heeger (SSH) model, which is an example of a topological insulator~\cite{su1980soliton}.
-It is a tight-binding model of non-interacting spinless electrons confined in a dimer chain, and has been extensively studied both theoretically and experimentally in the recent past~\cite{PhysRevB.21.2388,PhysRevB.26.4278,RevModPhys.60.781,joshi2025adiabatic,meier2016observation}.
+It is a tight-binding model of non-interacting spinless electrons confined in a dimer chain, and has been extensively studied both theoretically~\cite{PhysRevB.21.2388, PhysRevB.26.4278} and experimentally~\cite{meier2016observation} in the recent past~\cite{RevModPhys.60.781,joshi2025adiabatic}.
 The SSH model was initially introduced to describe a 1D chain of polyacetylene, on which electrons hop with staggered hopping amplitudes.
 There are two sites in each unit cell of this model; thus, it is a two-band model, and has winding number as its corresponding topological invariant.
 In particular, the number of edge states on a boundary of the system has a one-to-one correspondence to the winding number associated with this model.
+Recent studies have shown that extended versions of the SSH model can realize winding numbers beyond those accessible in the standard SSH model through the use of enlarged unit cells, staggered long-range hoppings, or further-neighbor couplings \cite{Maffei_2018, Malakar_2023}.
+These higher-winding number phases have also been implemented in acoustic metamaterial \cite{PhysRevApplied.19.054028}, circuit heterostructures \cite{Guo_10.1063/5.0283673}, and sonic semimetal \cite{PRL_high_winding_2025} platforms, where they give rise to multiple edge states and momentum-dependent bulk-edge correspondence.